SihaiYu/Combining-Non-Output-Oblivious-Discrete-CRNs/README.md

   <img src="https://github.com/SihaiYu/Composing-Non-Output-Oblivious-Discrete-CRNs/assets/100762924/3a21960e-51fa-40e8-9700-25e47f2ce010">
 </p>

+5. Supplement
+   It should be noted that StochSS does not directly support the simulation of molecular reactions in discrete states involving three or more reactants (e.g., A + B + C ——> D + E).
+However, similar reactions can be transformed into multiple equivalent reactions with only two reactants each.
+Therefore, equivalent treatments were applied to the corresponding reactions in this simulation experiment.

 ## Calculate the accuracy of simulation experiment results

 Since StochSS does not provide specific functionality for calculating the accuracy of multiple experiments within the workflow, we wrote a Python program ["Accuracy Statistics"](https://github.com/SihaiYu/Composing-Non-Output-Oblivious-Discrete-CRNs/tree/main/Accuracy%20Statistics) to parse the JSON files corresponding to the results images and further calculate the accuracy.